Foods that may cause erectile dysfunction

 After changing your diet, how long does it take to see a change?

 Seeing a change after altering your diet depends entirely on the individual.
 The severity of erectile dysfunction prior to changing your diet and other major health problems will affect this.
 If you don’t see a change, perhaps consider other lifestyle factors that might also be affecting it such as, smoking, excessive alcohol consumption or drug use.
-Make an appointment with your GP to discuss investigation and treatment.
+Make an appointment with your GP to discuss possible investigations and treatment.

 It’s important to note that erectile dysfunction could possibly be a sign of an underlying condition or health issue.
-If you continue to get erectile dysfunction after you’ve made changes to your diet, please make an appointment with your GP to discuss this or do a free ED assessment from LloydsPharmacy Online Doctor.
+If you continue to get erectile dysfunction after you’ve made changes to your diet and lifestyle, please make an appointment with your GP to discuss this or do a free ED assessment from LloydsPharmacy Online Doctor.

 To find out more from BMI Healthcare read their 10 tips to prevent male impotence,